Menu

 Changing places each week

 Each week the children change their table places.
 This is done by total random selection (teachers usually use lolly pop sticks to help them).
 Teachers will find an appropriate time of the week (Monday or Friday lunchtime) to do this and it is expected to be part of the weekly routine.
 We do this to provide children opportunity to work with a range of learners across the classroom, to prevent habitual behaviours (lower achievers becoming over reliant on higher achievers, higher achievers dominating lower achievers), develop children’s social skills and to enhance different learning styles working together.
 On occasion if there is a child with an EHCP you may decide (in agreement with them or SENCo) that they will remain in their allocated place and the rest of the class are seated around them.
 You may find on some occasions that you have a table where you anticipate really difficult behaviour from a group of children sitting with each other.
 Please endure this as usually this provides opportunity for children to self-regulate as they soon become frustrated with the lack of focus.
-Another advantage of this system is that if the children are sitting next to someone who is difficult to work alongside they know they only have to deal with it for a week and it will enhance and develop their tolerance levels, it will also help if parents are unhappy about who their child is sat next to – it is only a week.
+Another advantage of this system is that if the children are sitting next to someone who is difficult to work alongside they know they only have to deal with it for a week and it will enhance and develop their tolerance levels, it will also help if parents make noises about who their child is sat next to – it is only a week so they can’t complain.

 Higher achieving children

 At John Betts we have some exceptionally able children.
 It can make planning challenging however they need to be the focus of your challenge.
 If they are not challenged they will easily bore and this is often when we see negative behaviours setting in.
 When you are planning for lessons you absolutely must plan to your highest achievers and then scaffold down to your other learners.
 We do not set in this school and they must not sit in tables of ability as research proves this has little impact and usually negative impact on any group.
-As you will have a significant range of learners in your cohort you may find that when you are teaching NUMBER in maths you might apply a ‘flip’ teaching system.
-How this works is that if children feel confident with the learning objective they can choose to go straight to their seat and start on the task that is prepared for that session.
-As a teacher you will then teach the learning objective to the rest of the class in the usual way.
-Once the rest of the

 It is really important you are aware of their gaps in learning.
 Often children who are very good with numbers do not enjoy the reasoning side of this and you may need to ensure they develop this skill.